dmx-systems/dmx-documentation/docs/user.rst

 Organizing the working context
 ******************************

-The DMX database contains your knowledge at large.
+The DMX database contains your knowledge at large, your knowledge base.
-Everything you enter is saved in the database until you delete it.
+Everything you enter is saved in the knowledge base until you delete it.
 What is important:
-Every item is saved in the database *once* only, even if you use it in many different contexts.
+Every item is saved in the knowledge base only *once*, even if you re-enter it or use it in many different contexts.

-To make use of your knowledge base in different working situations you use topicmaps.
+To visualize your knowledge base in different situations you use topicmaps.
-On each topicmap you can reveal what is relevant from the same underlying database.
-The rest stays hidden.
+In each topicmap different items from your knowledge base may be relevant and the rest stays hidden.
 Thus, every topicmap represents *one* view, perspective, or working situation.

 The following figure shows the relationship between content and its use in different working situations:

+In the upper half two different working situations are shown (*Topicmaps*).
+On each of the maps there is a selection of topics and associations revealed depending on what the topicmap is about.

 In the lower half you see a representation of a DMX database.
-It contains lots of topics and associations.
+It contains your complete knowledge graph made up of topics and associations.
 (Note that it also contains topic *types* and association *types* which are not visualized here for clarity.)

 In the upper half there are two different working contexts respectively topicmaps.